Skip to content

 Risk appetite and attitude to tax planning

-We use business structures that are driven by commercial considerations, reflect commercial and economic activity and have genuine substance.
+Our business structures are driven by commercial considerations, reflect commercial and economic activity and have genuine substance.
 We do not engage in artificial tax arrangements.

 Compliance with applicable tax laws and regulations is our overriding principle.
 We aim to comply with the letter as well as the spirit of the law.
-Where there is significant uncertainty or complexity in the tax legislation, we seek advice from external experts to be confident that our tax returns are correct.
-We engage in efficient tax planning that supports our business and reflects commercial and economic activity.
-We do not engage in artificial tax arrangements.
-Our overriding principle is compliance with all applicable tax laws and regulations.
+Where there is significant uncertainty or complexity in tax legislation, we seek advice from external experts to be confident that our tax returns are correct and, where deemed appropriate, obtain upfront certainty by reaching agreements with tax authorities.

 We interpret UK tax law in a reasonable manner taking into account both the purpose and intent of the law.
 Where there is significant uncertainty or complexity in relation to tax, we may seek advice from external experts.
 This gives us confidence that our tax returns are correct.